jonmjonm/AtlasIO.jl/README.md

 * JuliaExamples Directory :
     This directory contains some examples of how to use the Atlas reader library.
+    - read_atlas.jl : a simple example that loops through the maps

 ## Quantifying Gerrymandering project
 This repository is part of the Quantifying Gerrymandering project.
 The goal of this project is to develop tools to quantify gerrymandering and to provide a platform for researchers to share their work.
 The project is led by a team of researchers at Duke University, including Professor Jonathan Mattingly, Professor Greg Herschlag, and many others.
 More information about the project can be found on the [**Quantifying Gerrymandering**](https://sites.duke.edu/quantifyinggerrymandering/) website.